Now accepting registrations!

 I can’t swim/I’m not fond of dolphins/I have a fear of water.
 Do I have to do the dolphin swim?

 Participation in the afternoon activities is completely up to you, although we encourage registrants to try out any activity they feel comfortable with.
-Just let us know of any issues that might prevent you from enjoying our scheduled activities, and we’ll work with you to determine another activity to help build your writing craft.
+Just let us know of any issues that might prevent you from enjoying our scheduled activities, and we’ll work with you to determine another activity.

 That said, you do not need to swim to take part in the dolphin encounter (you do need to swim in a dolphin swim).
 A dolphin encounter includes standing on a waist-deep platform to interact with the dolphin.
 You do not get in the water with the sea lions — that all takes place on dry ground.
 There are other animals to enjoy including an interactive pool with conch shells, starfish and other sea creatures, and an iguana in a special habitat.